Ranking the 29 strikers signed by Newcastle United under Mike Ashley

 Rivière actually managed to score one goal for the club, though – in the final month of the season in a 2-1 defeat to already-relegated Queens Park Rangers.
 Even then he seemed to be doing his best to miss – something he had plenty of practice in while on Tyneside.

-Ivan Toney has, to date, made two appearances for Newcastle and not found the back of the net.
+Ivan Toney made a grand total of two league appearances for Newcastle and failed to find the back of the net.
 Somehow he is still better than at least 10 players on this list.